idrsolutions/buildvu-microservice-example/README.md

 git clone git://github.com/idrsolutions/buildvu-microservice-example
 ```

 Add the BuildVu jar to the project by copying it into the /lib directory.
+Make sure that it is named "buildvu.jar"

 Open up a terminal / command prompt window in the base directory of the buildvu-microservice-example project, and build the .war file by running the command:
 ```